Earth’s Child – Tom Mundahl reflects on the arrival of the Prince of Peace.

 Much the same can be said of the United States.
 The recent bipartisan Infrastructure Bill will provide funds for replacing lead pipes in antiquated water systems, charging stations for electric cars and plenty of money for our overbuilt road system.
 But, as usual, very little support is offered for long-term maintenance, leaving states, counties, and cities with costs they will not be able to afford. he pared down “Build Back Better” proposal, which takes aim at climate mitigation, seems to be joining the stuffed shelves of good ideas a dysfunctional Congress cannot realize.
 Ironically, during the week following COP26, the federal government conducted the largest auction of Gulf of Mexico oil drilling leases in US history.
-No wonder Benjamin Barber has suggested we view cities, towns, and counties as the real centers of climate action (Benjamin Barber, Cool Cities, Yale, 2017).
+No wonder Benjamin Barber has suggested we view cities, towns, and counties as the real centers of climate action (Benjamin Barber, Cool Cities.
+New Haven, CT: Yale University Press, 2017).
 Nationally, greed and denial seem to win the day.

 But the faith community claims one thing is undeniable.
 The “earth’s child,” the one who nourishes the whole of creation from the manger, is the one who brings the gift of shalom to the green planet we share.
 Yes, like the Roman Empire’s legions, there are still powerful forces protecting carbon extraction and “business as usual” which continue to threaten all of life.
 In fact, just last week the Costs of War Project at Brown University reported that between 2001 and 2017, the US military emitted more than 1.2 billion tons of carbon, greater than 140 countries.
 They concluded that, totaling all pollution sources, this military is the largest non-nation state offender on the plane.
 Can we still trust that the power of “the heavenly host’s song is still greater?